Sasha Strunin: 2011–2016: Independent career and Woman in Black

 Strunin performing in Warsaw in 2019.

 In May 2011, Strunin left Sony in order to perform as an independent artist.
 She founded the production company AS Music Production, along with music producer Andrzej Prymuszewski, but the project was soon ended.
 In September, she released the single, "Game Over".
 In 2013, Strunin performed as the opening act for French singer Zaz at a Warsaw show.
 Strunin premiered her debut EP, Stranger, on 29 October 2013.
 Its title track promoted the release.

 In December 2013, Strunin recorded a Christmas single, "Magia Świąt", as a part of the reALICJA project.
 All proceeds from the sale of the song were donated to Alicja Borkowska, a Polish actress who had suffered a stroke the previous month.
 In 2014, Strunin was to take part in SuperDebiuty at the 51st National Festival of Polish Song in Opole, but was disqualified and replaced with another artist.
 The reason for her disqualification was because all participants must not have released more than one album previously, whether as a solo artist or as a member of a group.
 In November 2014, Strunin performed at a concert to celebrate the 25th anniversary of Employers of Poland.
 The concert was attended by then Polish President Bronisław Komorowski and former Polish President Lech Wałęsa.

 In 2015, Strunin began recording music for her second solo studio album.
 All songs on the album were composed by American jazz musician Gary Guthman.
 The album, titled Woman in Black, was released on 14 October 2016.
 The album's self-titled lead single was released on 30 September 2016.

 Film

-In 2025 Strunin wrote and directed the student short I Gaze at the Sky (Patrzę w niebo), produced at the Warsaw Film School.
-The 24-minute film explores the indoctrination of Ukrainian children displaced by the war and placed in a Russian elementary school.
+In 2025, Strunin made her directorial and screenwriting debut with the student short film I Gaze at the Sky (Polish: Patrzę w niebo), produced by the Warsaw Film School.
+The 24-minute drama is set during the early days of the Russian invasion of Ukraine and follows a music teacher of Ukrainian descent working at a Russian primary school, where Ukrainian children displaced by the war are subjected to ideological indoctrination.